 - A. Working overtime is a condition of continued employment with the County.
 Overtime shall first be filled on a voluntary basis by seniority and then if there are no volunteers to work the overtime a reverse seniority process to fill it shall be used.
 Overtime shall be assigned by the County based on the needs of the County.
 Refusal to work overtime once assigned shall constitute just cause for disciplinary action.
 An employee shall not work overtime without prior written authorization from their first line supervisor.
-Leave is not time worked and shall not be counted as time worked for the purpose of computing overtime, except for holiday pay. - B. For all bargaining unit employees, hours worked in excess of forty (40) hours in a regular work week shall be considered as overtime pursuant to Fair Labor Standards Act (FLSA).
+Leave is not time worked and shall not be counted as time worked for the purpose of computing overtime, except for holiday pay. - B. For Detention Officers and Corporals, hours worked in excess of eighty (84) hours in a regular work period shall be considered as overtime pursuant to Fair Labor Standards Act (FLSA).
 Overtime shall be paid at one and one half hours for each hour worked for covered employees after the maximum of eight (80) hours of compensatory time has been accumulated.
-Holidays covered under Article 24 will be counted as hours worked for overtime calculation purposes. - C. A bargaining unit employee's designated workweek shall not be changed to avoid the payment of overtime.
-Schedules, shifts or days off will not be changed solely to avoid the payment of overtime except in mitigating circumstances (i.e. training, emergencies, length of time on duty, etc.) - D. A bargaining unit employee who terminates his/her employment shall be paid for any unused compensatory time.
+Holidays covered under Article 25 will be counted as hours worked for overtime calculation purposes. - C. For all bargaining unit employees with the exception of Detention Officers and Corporals, hours worked in excess of forty (40) hours in a regular work week shall be considered as overtime pursuant to Fair Labor Standards Act (FLSA).
+Overtime shall be paid at one and one half hours for each hour worked for covered employees after the maximum of eight (80) hours of compensatory time has been accumulated.
+Holidays covered under Article 11 will be counted as hours worked for overtime calculation purposes. - D. A bargaining unit employee designated workweek shall not be changed to avoid the payment of overtime.
+Schedules, shifts or days off will not be changed solely to avoid the payment of overtime except in mitigating circumstances (i.e. training, emergencies, length of time on duty, etc.) - E. A bargaining unit employee who terminates his/her employment shall be paid for any unused compensatory time.